Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Some requests, such as Query and Scan, limit the size of data returned on a single request and require you make repeated requests to pull subsequent pages.

-You can control the maximum number of items to be read for each page with the Limit parameter.
+You can control the maximum number of items to read for each page with the Limit parameter.
 For example, you can use the Limit parameter to retrieve only the last 10 items.
-This limit is how many items should be read from the table before any filtering is applied.
-There's no way to specify you want exactly 10 after filtering.
-You can only control the pre-filtered count and check client-side when you've actually retrieved 10 items.
-Regardless of the limit, every response always has a maximum size of 1 MB.
+This limit specifies how many items to read from the table before any filtering is applied.
+If you want exactly 10 items after filtering, there's no way to specify that.
+You can control only the pre-filtered count and check client-side when you've actually retrieved 10 items.
+Regardless of the limit, responses always have a maximum size of 1 MB.

-In the API response a LastEvaluatedKey might be included, which indicates that the response ended because it hit a count limit or a size limit.
+A LastEvaluatedKey might be included in the API response.
+This indicates that the response ended because it reached a count limit or a size limit.
 This key is the last key evaluated for that response.
-Interacting directly with the API you can retrieve this LastEvaluatedKey and pass it to a follow-up call as ExclusiveStartKey to read the next chunk from that starting point.
-If no LastEvaluatedKey is returned, it means that there're no more items matching the Query or Scan API call.
+By interacting directly with the API, you can retrieve this LastEvaluatedKey and pass it to a follow-up call as ExclusiveStartKey to read the next chunk from that starting point.
+If no LastEvaluatedKey is returned, it means that there are no more items that match the Query or Scan API call.

 The following example uses the low-level interface to limit the items to 100 based on the keyConditionExpression parameter.